Daewoo Shipbuilding faces rugged road to paying off maturing debt

 South Korean shipbuilders have been under severe financial strain since the 2008 global economic crisis, which sent new orders tumbling amid a glut of vessels and tougher competition from Chinese rivals.

-- Hyundai Heavy bags order to build 2 oil tankers
+- Hyundai Heavy wins order for 4 LNG-fueled tankers